 In the U.S., House of the Dragon premiered on HBO and HBO Max this Sunday (August 21), with episode 1 arriving at 9 p.m.
 ET.

-This season consists of 10 episodes, coming at a pace of one per week.
+This season consists of 10 episodes, which arrived at a pace of one per week.

 If you haven't signed up for HBO Max, what are you waiting for?
 It's our top pick among the best streaming services.